GSA-TTS/identity-site/content/_help/specific-agencies/ssa._en.md

 Login.gov can only answer questions about the sign-in process and creating a Login.gov account.

-If you already have an [SSA.gov](https://www.ssa.gov/) account, you do not need to create a Login.gov account unless required by SSA.
+If you created a Social Security username more than 3 years ago, you will need to transition to a new or existing Login.gov account to have continuous access to SSA online services.
+For step-by-step instructions on how to make the transition, watch this [video](https://www.youtube.com/watch?v=AMADyonYNTE).

 Please contact [SSA.gov](https://www.ssa.gov/) directly if you have questions regarding: